 Decide on a manager

 When a part-time resource doesn’t fall into your official org chart, it can be easy for management responsibility to be vague and shifted across a team.
 Avoid this trap by establishing from the get-go who is responsible for communicating tasks and tracking projects.

 If you’re looking for a flexible arrangement with an assistant that can scale up and down as needed, make sure you have a firm understanding of budget beforehand so that costs don’t accidentally get out of hand.

 Create a job description with a list of responsibilities and post it to an appropriate site.
 Passive Income lists a few of the most popular sites, including:

 These websites will find qualified candidates in your specific field.

 Virtual assistants can let you focus on what matters most—your business

-Time is an important resource when running a business, and sometimes the menial, everyday tasks can become a barrier to focusing on new opportunities and areas for growth.
+Time is an important resource when running a business, and sometimes those menial, everyday tasks can become a barrier to focusing on new opportunities and areas for growth.
 Having a virtual assistant handle your administrative work will ease your workload significantly, providing more time for you and your team to focus on high-impact projects.

 Coworking spaces like WeWork also help with time management; front-desk and cleaning staff are included in flexible contracts, and office operations like stocking kitchens and refilling coffee are handled by community managers.
 Along with this support staff, using WeWork’s dedicated coworking spaces and state-of-the-art resources will put your company on the path to continued success.

-Madelyn Cuello is a writer for Ideas by WeWork, based in New York City.
+Madelyn Cuello is a former writer for Ideas by WeWork, based in New York City.
 Previously, she was a copywriter at Macy’s and Lord & Taylor, as well as a contributing writer at online publications The Cnnekt and Highlark.